biopython/biopython.github.io/wiki/GSOC2011_MocapyExt.md

 actually works in our favor, because this prevents ill-intended attempts to pass a function to the Python interpreter.

-Any further invocation of ess and dens pointee member functions automatically calls a corresponding class method in Python.
+Any further invocation of ess and dens member functions automatically calls a corresponding class method in Python.

 #### Internal plugin registration